NIRCam Grism Time Series

 Subarrays and readout times

 The detector may be read out either through 4 outputs simultaneously (to speed readout and minimize saturation) or a single output (to reduce the data volume rate).
 This is the only NIRCam observing mode to offer this option; other modes always use 4 outputs to read the full detector (and a single output for subarrays).
-When 4 outputs are chosen, the detector output is split into 4 columns, or "stripes," each 512 pixels wide that are read simultaneously.
+When 4 outputs are chosen, the detector output is split into 4 columns, or "vertical stripes," each 512 pixels wide that are read simultaneously.
+Note that when using the SW Grsim Spectroscopy pairing, only 4 detector outputs are available.

 Table 2.
 Detector read out times for available subarrays and numbers of outputs

-Each spectrum is dispersed by 1 nm/pix.
+Each LW spectrum is dispersed by 1 nm/pix.
 The undeviated wavelength is 3.95 µm.

-As shown in Figure 4, for wavelengths below 4 µm (F277W, F322W2, F356W), sources are positioned near the right of the detector (x = 1581), and the spectra disperse to the left (towards shorter wavelengths).
-Above 4 µm (F444W), a different reference position is used (x = 952) because the source disperses to the right (towards longer wavelengths).
+As shown in Figure 4, for wavelengths below 4 µm (F277W, F322W2, F356W), sources are positioned near the right of the detector (x ~ 1581), and the spectra disperse to the left (towards shorter wavelengths).
+Above 4 µm (F444W), a different reference position is used (x ~ 952) because the source disperses to the right (towards longer wavelengths).
+These horizontal positions are the same when pairing LW grsim spectroscopy with either one of the SW imaging and SW grism spectroscopy options.

-Vertically, the sources are positioned at y = 35 on the long wavelength detectors when using the 64, 128, and 256 subarrays, and at y = 280 when using the full array.
-At short wavelengths, the defocused images land in the vertical center of the corresponding subarrays, which traverse two short wave detectors (with a 4″–5″ gap).
+Vertically, the sources are positioned at y ~ 35 on the LW detectors when the LW grism is paired with SW imaging, and at y ~ 1024 when paired with SW spectroscopy.
+For SW imaging, the defocused images land in the vertical center of the corresponding subarrays, which traverse two short wave detectors (with a 4″–5″ gap).
+For the corresponding placement of the spectra for SW spectroscopy, see NIRCam Short Wavelength Grism Time Series.

 Note